spacekitteh/hLLVM/README.md

 3. a set of utility functions to convert LLVM Assembly AST to and from Hir;
 4. a set of utility functions to query Hir.

+NOTES: After the Datalayout refectory, only i386_pc_linux_gnu target is implemented.
+Addtional efforts are needed to support other targets.

 Build:
 ==============